davidgasquez/handbook/Teamwork.md

 - Most software or processes should be opinionated.
 In increases [[Coordination|collaboration]].
 Flexible processes lets everyone invent their own workflows, which eventually creates chaos as teams scale.
 - As teams scale, traditional approaches to decision making force a tradeoff between transparency and efficiency.
   - The easiest way to ensure everyone can understand the how and why of a decision is to adopt systems that, through their daily operation, ensure such context is automatically and readily available to those who might want it (and explicitly not only those who presently need it).
 - [Run 1:1s (one-on-ones)](https://erik.wiffin.com/posts/how-to-get-the-most-out-of-your-11s/).
 A recurring meeting with no set agenda between a manager and one of their reports.
-Don’t make it a status update (these should be async).
+Don't make it a status update (these should be async).
 Chat about anything bothering you, career growth or type work that is interesting for you.
 End it with actionable next steps.
 - Say no a lot, up front.
-[Distractions are anything that doesn’t help you keep your existing features running, or deliver your top priority faster](https://alexturek.com/2022-03-07-How-to-do-less/).
+[Distractions are anything that doesn't help you keep your existing features running, or deliver your top priority faster](https://alexturek.com/2022-03-07-How-to-do-less/).
 Finishing work is more important than starting it.
 - As a new team member:
   - Ask questions without judging.
 Never ever be _negative_ about the stuff they created.
 It was done for a reason.
   - Beware of [Normalization of Deviance](https://danluu.com/wat/).